 That fund continues to distribute more than $4,000 every year for scholarships granted to older students who both study and work.
 As of December 2019, the fund had contributed an estimated total of $100,000.

 That brings us to Lesh-Laurie’s current gift.
 During her lifetime, she set up a charitable trust to benefit two beneficiaries equally after she passed away.
 CU Denver is one beneficiary; the other is Marietta College (her alma mater).
-The initial gift to CU of $525,000 was received in February 2020 for the purposes of establishing and/or funding student academic scholarships on the Denver campus for one year.
+The initial gift to CU Denver of $525,000 was received in February 2020 for the purposes of establishing and/or funding student academic scholarships for one year.

 The Office of Gift Planning anticipates receiving similar distributions of $500,000 – $600,000 each year over the next 10 years, until the Georgia Lesh-Laurie Trust is exhausted.
-They are working with Financial Aid to determine the criteria for the scholarship so that students can apply during the next academic year.
+Though she is no longer with us, Lesh-Laurie’s legacy serves as a testament to one of CU Denver’s strongest hallmarks: supporting and helping students succeed.